Matrix-product operator dualities in integrable lattice models: Case study 1: the cluster entangler applied to the XXZ chain

-The transfer matrix $\tilde{T}(u)=\mathbf{U}^{}_cT(u)\mathbf{U}^{}_c$ for $\tilde{H}_{\mathrm{XXZ}}$ is naturally constructed from Lax operators $\tilde{L}(u)=U_c L(u) U_c$ (we suppress all indices, see also the diagram \eqref{eq:RLL}).
-Globally the transfer matrices $\tilde{T}(u)$ commute for different values of the spectral parameter, since they are unitarily equivalent to $T$.
-However, since both the MPU and the $T$ are MPOs that are built from local tensors, one might hope there is a local relation that gives the commutation of $\tilde{T}$.
+Globally the transfer matrices $T_{\mathrm{ZXXZ}}(u)$, constructed from $\tilde{L}(u)$, commute for different values of the spectral parameter.
+This is clear since they are unitarily equivalent to $T_{\mathrm{XXZ}}$.
+However, since both $U_c$ and the $T_{\mathrm{XXZ}}(u)$ are MPOs that are built from local tensors, one might hope there is a local relation that gives the commutation of the $T_{\mathrm{ZXXZ}}(u)$.
 Of course, this is not guaranteed on general grounds.

+A first thing to look for is an \emph{invertible} operator $\tilde{R}(u,v)$ that intertwines $\tilde{L}(u)$, i.e. a solution to the RLL relation \cref{eq:RLLgeneral}.
+This would be impossible for a trivial reason if our representation \cref{extendedL} is not full rank.
+By applying the singular-value decomposition, we can indeed compress the $\chi=8$ representation of $\tilde{L}(u)$ to a representation with $\chi=6$.
+Using simple built-in functions in Mathematica \cite{Mathematica} to solve \cref{eq:RLLgeneral} with the compressed $\tilde{L}(u)$, we see that there is a non-trivial space of solutions.
+However these solutions are not invertible, and moreover do not satisfy the YBE.

-In the next subsection we explain how we can define an extended $R$ matrix, following \cite{Jones22}, that provides such a local relation.
+Due to their non-invertibility, the usual train argument, described in \cref{sec:commuting}, does not apply to show commutativity of the transfer matrices.
+Nevertheless, in the next subsection we explain how we can define an extended $R$-matrix, following \cite{Jones22}, that despite its non-invertibility provides such a local relation, and can be used to generalize the train argument.
+The extended $R$-matrix that we discuss here contains minimal elements of the two ingredients of the dual model: the original integrable Hamiltonian and the MPU duality.
+We will also see that this easily generalizes to MPO with MPO-inverse in \cref{sec:conclusion}.